Tustin High School: Campus

 Tustin High School is located on 29 acre of land in central Tustin.

 It is the oldest school in the district.
 The original layout of the school included a neoclassical building with a 1,000-seat auditorium, an outdoor Greek theatre, a domestic science department, a mechanical and manual training department, an athletic field, and a gymnasium (opened in 1924).
 In 1927, the school added a new wing containing a large gymnasium and swimming pool.

 The football stadium was constructed in the mid-1940s.
 The stadium and field were later named Northrup Field after Orville Northrup, who taught woodshop and physical education, and served as Principal of Tustin Union High School from 1941 to 1962.

 The original building was judged unsafe in case of an earthquake and demolished in June 1966.
 The old building was replaced with a new building.

 In June 2008, the Tustin School Board approved a master plan that would guide the possible renovations of Tustin High School or the construction of a new campus.
 The plan would include a new administration building, a 2-story science centre, a sports pavilion, and a two-story performing arts theatre and classroom building.
 The estimated cost of the renovation was approximately $150 million.

 The sports pavilion was finished in 2012, costing $22 million.
 It seats 2,500 students and faculty within 29,000 square feet of space.
 Amenities include ticket windows, concession stands, foyer, dance room, trophy cases, men's and women's team rooms equipped with smart boards, two professionally sized scoreboards, and a drop-down display screen.
 The new facility houses four-sided bleachers and can be formatted as three basketball or volleyball practice courts (width-wise), a college-sized basketball court, or a main volleyball court (length-wise).

 In December 2012, reconstruction at Northrup Stadium and the swimming complex began.
 The updated stadium includes a synthetic field, nine-lane synthetic track, concessions building, a 1,000-seat visitor bleacher, and a 1,000-seat home bleacher.
 The new $1.7 million swimming complex includes an Olympic-sized pool, new scoreboard, bleachers, and renovated locker rooms.

 In February 2016, Tustin High broke ground on a new humanities building, housing English and language courses.
 The project is scheduled to be finished for the 2016–2017 school year.

 The current campus consists of 22 single-story buildings, a two-story science building, and 17 portable classrooms.
 The campus includes two baseball fields, two softball fields, a discus field, and two gymnasiums.
 It also houses the District football field, an Olympic-sized swimming pool, two soccer fields, six tennis courts, and a synthetic field.

+January 21 Incident

+On January 21, 2023, two students engaged in a fight, one of the students injuring a student with a knife.
+The school implemented a temporary shelter-in-place protocol.
+The injured student was sent to a local hospital for additional medical attention.